Greenland to Trump: Thanks, but we’re not for sale

 “Because of the unofficial nature of the news, the government of Greenland has no further comments,” Greenland said on its website.

-The White House hasn’t commented on the reports, but it wouldn’t be the first time an American leader tried to buy the world’s largest island.
+The White House has not commented on the reports, but it wouldn’t be the first time an American leader tried to buy the world’s largest island.

-In 1946, the U.S. proposed to pay Denmark $100 million to buy Greenland after flirting with the idea of swapping land in Alaska for strategic parts of the Arctic island.
+In 1946, the U.S. proposed paying Denmark $100 million to buy Greenland after flirting with the idea of swapping land in Alaska for strategic parts of the Arctic island.

+When she heard that Donald Trump wants to buy Greenland, Tina Joergensen laughed.

+“I thought it was a joke,” said Joergensen, a native of Denmark who was flying from tiny Kulusuk on Greenland’s eastern coast to the larger Tasiilaq for a new job as a nurse.
+“He can buy anything I guess, or this is what he thinks he can.
+But you can’t — sorry.
+In my view, you can’t buy a country.
+It’s very respectless.”

 “Never going to happen.
 They tried in 1867 without luck.
 They tried after World War II,” Ipsen said.
 “It didn’t happen then and it’s not going to happen now.”